Wide Prairie: Promotion and reception

-To promote the album, Paul McCartney held an 80 minute webcast on 17 December 1998.
-During the show, McCartney answered questions submitted by the fans about Linda and the recording of the album, played promo videos and cooked mashed potatoes.
+To promote the album, Paul McCartney held an 80-minute webcast on 17 December 1998.
+During the show, McCartney answered questions submitted by fans about Linda and the recording of the album, played promo videos and cooked mashed potatoes.

-The album reached #127 in the UK charts with two singles released in support.
-The title track made the top 75, at #74, while "The Light Comes from Within" charted at #56.
+The album reached number 127 in the UK charts with two singles released in support.
+The title track made the top 75, at number 74, while "The Light Comes from Within" charted at number 56.